KittyGiraudel/site/_posts/2021-03-15-error-recovery-with-next.md

 }
 ```

 Perfect.
-Now, all we need is a little JavaScript snippet to effectivement properly render these `<script>` tags if the `no_script` URL parameter is not present.
+Now, all we need is a little JavaScript snippet to effectively properly render these `<script>` tags if the `no_script` URL parameter is not present.

 ```jsx
 const scriptInjector = `